-C) Transform based approach
+C. Transform Based approach

 The majority of signal processing based aspects are reliably expelled via applying filter banks to images and handling the vitality of the filter responses.
 These features can be procured from the spatial space, the repeated space, and the joint spatial spatial-repeat space.
 Gradient filters are applied to extract edges, lines, confined specks and other features from images in the spatial domain.
-Sobel, Robert, Fourier, Laplacian transformation based filters, Gabor decomposition-based filters [13], wavelet-based transform filters, the shearlet [14] transform-based filters and the Laws filters [15] have been routinely utilized as an antecedent to measuring edge thickness In 2017 Dong et al. [16] explore the concept of wavelets based on the same ground the proposed rotation invariant portrayal of texture classification (rotation invariance, brightness invariance, scale invariance).
+Sobel, Robert, Fourier, Laplacian transformation based filters, Gabor decomposition-based filters [13], wavelet-based transform filters, the shear let [14] transform-based filters and the Laws filters [15] have been routinely utilized as an antecedent to measuring edge thickness in 2017 Dong et al. [16] explore the concept of wavelets based on the same ground the proposed rotation invariant portrayal of texture components by utilizing multi-scale sampling.
+Later on in 2018 yang et al. [17] link complex wavelet transform and LBP for invariant texture classification (rotation in variance, brightness in variance, scale in variance).
 The central issue in this method is that these spatial filter techniques are not able enough to deal with issues like noise and their counterparts that use information in the frequency domain.

-D) Graph-based approach
+D. Graph Based approach

-Given an $n \times n$ input image represented by a graph of points.
+Given an n n input image represented by a graph of points.
 The highlights of these graphical structures can be obtained from the texture in the local graph neighborhood [18].
-Thus feature extraction of image for these graph-based approaches relies completely on the graph obtained from the given input nn image.
+Thus feature extraction of image for these graph based approaches relies completely on the graph obtained from the given input n n image.
 This approach is also divided into different families like Local graph structures [19], Graph of tourist walk approach [20] shortest paths in graph methods based on graph theory [21].
 One of the central issues of this approach is that graphical information is local, contains information about local patterns (micropatterns) and lacks global information, information about global patterns (macro patterns).
-Shift invariance and scale invariance [18] are some of the major drawbacks of this approach.
-Also, this approach is insensitive to image aberrations like illumination and rotation invariance.
+Shift in variance and scale in variance [22] are some of the major drawbacks of this approach.
+Also, this approach is insensitive to image aberrations like illumination and rotation in variance.

-E) Learning-based approach
+E. Learning Based approach

-The texture feature extraction methods depend upon the learning-based methods like vocabulary learning method, machine learning methods, deep learning methods.
-The two vocabulary based methods like K-Means clustering and Gaussian Mixture Models use clustering approaches to extract features from the input data and thus making the cluster constituting a group of local descriptors in the feature vector.
-Therefore, these methods don't learn features directly from the training dataset.
-In 2010 Crosier and Griffin (22] investigated ideas based on the statistical methodology that represents an image as histograms over a feature set.
+The texture feature extraction methods depend upon the learning-based methods like vocabulary learning method, machine learning methods, deep learning methods The two vocabulary based methods like K-Means clustering and Gaussian Mixture Models use clustering approaches to extract features from the input data and thus making the cluster constituting a group of local descriptors in the feature vector.
+Therefore, these methods don't learn features directly from the training data set.
+In 2010 Crosier and Griffin [23] investigated ideas based on the statistical methodology that represents an image as histograms over a feature set.
 The technique depends on Basic image features (BIFS) and doesn't rely upon a vocabulary learning based on clustering.
-Crosier and Griffin [22] proposed a framework satisfying the property of scale invariance and extracted features set from this designed framework exhibiting the property of rotation invariance.
-Deep learning-based models like CNN are more efficient as they contain multiple convolutional layers that convolve the nn image through k kernels to extract features from the entire input image.
+Crosier and Griffin [24] proposed a framework satisfying the property of scale in variance and extracted features set from this designed framework exhibit the properties of rotation in variance and image in variance.
+Later on, in 2013 Zhang et al. [25] implemented two local descriptors that possess the property of rotation in variance.
+Deep learning-based models like CNN are more efficient as they contain multiple convolutional layers that convolve the n n image through k kernels to extract features from the entire input image.
 These learning-based approaches are data-dependent (vocabulary-based learning) and as the deep learning-based methods (CNN) are data-hungry models, so they require large training sets hence are computationally very expensive.
-Also implementing these deep learning-based methods requires costly hardware (GPU's etc.) and infeasible because of this requirement.
+Also implementing these deep learningbased methods requires costly hardware (GPU's etc.) and in-feasible because of this requirement.

-F) Entropy-based approach
+F. Entropy Based approach